mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/scaling-up.typ

 For a while, two key phenomena dominated the improvements in processor performance: Moore's Law, and Dennard Scaling.
 Moore's Law is the observation that the number of transistors that fit within a given area roughly doubles every eighteen months (later changed to every two years) because improvements in technology lead to smaller transistors.
-Because everything shrinks, the physical distances get shorter, and the required energy to transmit information from A to B also shrinks.
+Because everything shrinks, the physical distances get shorter, and the required energy to transmit information from point A to point B also shrinks.
 The water analogy holds here.
 If the wires between components in the chip are tubes, and the tubes have to be filled up and drained every time a bit is changed, shorter, narrower tubes require less total volume to flow.
 The tubes have a lower capacity.